sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 I believe the reason lies in a fundamental lack of understanding of why burnout happens, resulting in an inability to see what the actual root causes are, and how to address the problem.

-# The hearth of the problem
+# Companies don't get it

 Companies are worried because of the loss in productivity and the voluntary attrition.
-So they offer coaching, counselling, mental health days off, more holidays, more breaks, less weekly hours, more flexibility, helplines, and awareness programs.
+So they offer coaching, counseling, mental health days off, more holidays, more breaks, less weekly hours, more flexibility, helplines, and awareness programs.

 But what do all these support approaches have in common?
 They are all directed at helping employees cope with the stress.
 It's always "when you feel like this, this thing could help".